-Q – How does orientation look while on a travel assignment?
+Q – What does orientation look like while on a travel assignment?

 A – Orientation can vary from facility to facility, but most consist of 1-3 days of orientation.
 Those typically consist of time with HR/ Education, and actual unit orientation.

 Q – How long is a typical travel assignment?